noaione/yuusha-shoukan-ln/sources/v07/chapter1.md

 I’ve been told by many people since I came into this world that my emotions could easily be seen on my face...
 As for how exactly it was that I’m easy to read, it seemed like even the kind Isis-san can’t support me on this matter.
-H- Hmmm.
+H-Hmmm.
 I wonder how I can change this...

 After a few minutes of travel, we arrived at the mountain, which was our destination.
 Alice told me that it was about 1200 m above sea level and rarely